What Is a Woman?: Production

 Matt Walsh, the main presenter of What Is a Woman?

-Walsh said he made What Is a Woman? because he thought that its titular question had not been adequately answered after a tweet he had made four years prior.

-He stated that he was "not interested in bringing a bunch of people I agree with into a room, asking them questions just so they can give me an answer that I could have said myself, and then slap a bunch of narration on top of it", and that it was important to him to talk to people who do not agree with him to get answers to his questions.
+What Is a Woman? was directed by Justin Folk, and produced by The Daily Wire.
+The main presenter, Matt Walsh, said it was made because he thought that its titular question had not been adequately answered after a tweet he had made four years prior.
+On the podcast The Joe Rogan Experience, he stated that he noticed the transgender topic gaining mainstream attention in 2017 due to figures like Caitlyn Jenner, which he says caused him to come up with the question.
+Walsh also wanted the film to be "a piece of entertainment" since other conservative documentaries felt like "you're watching extended version of a podcast".
+He also didn't wanted to repeat "what people already know, which is that two sides yell at each other."
+Walsh also said he made it in opposition to what he calls gender ideology, to the point of calling it "a cult".

-In February 2022, transgender activist Eli Erlick stated that Walsh had invited dozens of people to participate in the film under false pretenses.
+In February 2022, transgender activist Eli Erlick alleged that Walsh had invited trans people to participate in What Is a Woman? under false pretenses.
 Kataluna Enriquez, Fallon Fox, and several other transgender public figures corroborated the account.
-Walsh had formed a group called the Gender Unity Project, which the activists asserted was an attempt to lure them into participating in the film.
-Subsequently, following the emergence of these allegations, the Twitter account and website associated with the Gender Unity Project were taken down.
+Walsh had formed a group called the "Gender Unity Project," which the activists asserted was an attempt to lure them into participating.
+Following the emergence of these allegations, the Twitter account associated with the Gender Unity Project was suspended.
 According to Erlick, there were at least fifty other individuals recruited for interviews, including a 14-year-old transgender girl.

-In July 2023, NBC News reported that three people who starred in the film said that its producers misrepresented how the film would portray transgender issues and that they were inserted into "gotcha" moments.